OctaHive/octa/README.md

 By default, Octa stores all the necessary information for tracking sources in the `.octa` directory.
 You can override this directory by setting the `OCTA_CACHE_DIR` environment variable.

+If you still want the task to run even though the source files have not changed, you can use the `--force` or `-f` flag.